 Trago Lounge is a cozy space in Portswood, Southampton, where you can enjoy a wide variety of cold and hot drinks and different menus.

-At 5.10pm a couple enters the room and sits next to the large windows where the views are absolutely colourful.
+By 5.10pm a couple enters the room and sits next to the large windows where the views are absolutely colourful.
 One hour and a half later, they only relate to other contacts by blackmirrors.

 Chris Cudlip is a sculptor based in Southampton, specialising in classical figurative work, studio ceramics and woodcarving.
 Last 21st May 2017, he did lead a demo at The Arches Open Studios.